 - Make privacy settings as strict as possible.

-To help businesses expand, digital marketers employ cutting-edge new technology.
+To help businesses expand, digital marketers utilize Conversion Rate Optimization Service and employ cutting-edge new technology.
 Consider machine learning, which improves conversion rates, or site-search analytics, which provide precise data on shopper activity.
 However, as online shops become more sophisticated, it’s more important than ever to stay on top of the serious security problems that come with them.